 Prerequisites are git and Java (JDK 8, 9, 10, 11, 12, 13, 14 or 15) on your path.

-Create a local copy of the github repository,
+Create a local copy of the GitHub repository,

 cd to its root directory,

-then build using the included maven wrapper:
+then build using the included Gradle wrapper:

 Calcite includes a number of machine-generated codes.
 By default, these are regenerated on every build, but this has the negative side-effect of causing a re-compilation of the entire project when the non-machine-generated code has not changed.